Isn't it better to work with many agents to make sure I see every available home?

 Pre-Approval: In addition to asking you questions, you will need to complete the loan application and the lender will run your credit report, verify your employment, ask you to present your last two bank statements and your last two pay stubs, plus your last two tax returns.
 They will then approve you for a loan pending on the property you choose appraising for the sales price.

 Does Denise do all the searching or should I keep looking myself?

 While Denise will regularly monitor the market, we recommend you continue to search on SoldByDenise.com yourself.
-Denise has even set-up a 'Listing Flash' system to notify you whenever a new listing matching your criteria comes available.
-Sign-up then simply email Denise whenever you see a home that interests you and a showing will be arranged.
+Denise has even set-up a 'Listing Flash' system to automatically notify you whenever a new listing matching your criteria becomes available.
+Sign-up, then simply call, text, or email Denise whenever you see a home that interests you and a showing will be arranged.

 How long does the home buying process take?

 Searching for a home could take as little as one day or as long as a month, depending on whether the right property is available during the time you are home-shopping.
 Once you find your new home, the loan process and contract period takes typically 30 - 60 days.

 When should I give my landlord notice I'm moving?

 Unless you are under a month-to-month rental agreement, you need to confirm when your lease period is completed so you aren't hit with extra payments.
 Then, once you identify your new home and have an accepted offer, let your landlord know as soon as possible.
 It is normal to give your landlord at least a 30 day notice and frequently they prefer you move out before the first of a month.